...

 The Hug and Nelson Formulas for Dividing Equity

 When RSUs or stock options are partially earned during the marriage and partially earned before or afterwards, California courts often rely on time-based formulas to determine how much of the share belongs to the marital or community estate.
 The two most common formulas are the Hug Formula and the Nelson Formula, each designed for different types of grants.
+At Moradi Neufer, our attorneys frequently advocate for the correct formula application to ensure accurate division and to prevent your spouse from double-dipping on assets already divided.

 • The Hug Formula – The Hug Formula is used when stock options or RSUs are viewed as compensation for past or present employment.
 This method assigns a portion of the asset to the community based on how much of the vesting period occurred during the marriage.
 It tends to favor the community property share more heavily.